Hi, I'm Steven Kozar, the guy behind this blog...

 As you can see, I like

-I'm not a professional writer or blogger; but I'm just as passionate about God and the study of God ("theology") as I am about my art.
-I've put my (borderline) OCD into work over the past number of years trying to figure out what's going on in the church today.
+I'm not a professional writer or blogger, but I'm just as passionate about God and the study of God ("theology") as I am about my art.
+I've put my (borderline) OCD to work over the past decade trying to figure out what's going on in the church today.
 And I'm shocked and disgusted by the sorry state of Christianity in America: megachurches being run by megalomaniacs; heretical teachings being passed off as just "another way of looking at it;" sorcery, divination and demonic activity being called "holy spirit"... the list of examples could go on and on.
 Btw, when I say "Evangelical Industrial Complex" I'm not referring to actual orthodox Evangelical beliefs, I'm referring to the super pastors and celebrity authors (and the giant "Christian" publishing and television business) that have rejected Biblical beliefs and have added man-made teachings.

-This blog was, first of all, a place where I could share some of the helpful websites, articles and videos I'd discovered, and easily share them with others.
+This blog was, first of all, a place where I could share some of the helpful websites, articles, and videos I'd discovered, and easily share them with others.
 This will continue to be something I do here.

 Secondly, I wanted an outlet to share the ideas that I had been writing, and I will be posting my own articles here on a fairly regular basis.